Quantum Riemannian geometry of quantum projective spaces: Ricci tensor

-We recall that a smooth manifold with metric $g$ is called an \emph{Einstein manifold} if we have the equality $\ricci = k g$, where the scalar $k$ is called the \emph{Einstein constant} (see for instance \cite[Section 3.1.4]{petersen}).
-We conclude that an analogue of the Einstein condition holds for the quantum projective spaces with the quantum Fubini-Study metric $\met$.
+We are now in the position to discuss the relation between the Ricci tensor and the quantum metric $\met$.
+We recall that a smooth manifold equipped with a metric tensor $g$ is called an \emph{Einstein manifold} if we have the equality $\ricci = k g$, where the scalar $k$ is called the \emph{Einstein constant} (see for instance \cite[Section 3.1.4]{petersen}).